tonethar/IGME-330-Spring-2019/weekly/week-12A-notes.md

 <a id="review"></a>

-## II.
+## III.
 Ajax & Web Service Review Questions

 1. What do the following acronyms stand for:
     - AJAX